 Note to standards users: In June 2018, American Society of Safety Engineers (ASSE) was renamed American Society of Safety Professionals (ASSP).
 As a result of this change, ASSE American National Standards now bear the designation ANSI/ASSP instead of ANSI/ASSE (e.g., ANSI/ASSE Z359.2 is now ANSI/ASSP Z359.2).
 The organization’s name change did not affect the content of our standards.

 Browse the ASSP store

 Safety standards play a critical role in establishing best practices in occupational safety and health.
-The Safety Standards and Tech Pubs Podcast provides expert insights into a wide variety of standards-related topics and highlights the latest ASSP publications.
+The Case for Safety Podcast provides expert insights into a wide variety of standards-related topics.

 Listen to the podcast

 Workplace violence is a growing concern.
 The ASSP Technical Report: How to Develop and Implement An an Active Shooter/Armed Assailant Plan incorporates recognized best practices from leading safety experts to provide organizations the tools they need to help protect their employees from harm.

 The ANSI/ASSP Z117.1 standard provides minimum safety requirements for entering, exiting and working in confined spaces at normal atmospheric pressure.